alexgchun/Live-Project/README.md

 # Introduction
 For the last two weeks of my time at the tech academy, I worked on a Life Style website using HTML, CSS, JavaScript, and BootStrap.
 Using vanilla JavaScript was a great way to really understand the fundamentals, and work on problem solving.
 Although I could have spent countless hours styling the site to perfection, I learned that it would be better to make a highly functional website, that is responsive and easy to navigate.
 The form functionality story and api were the two main challenges I faced.
 ## Sign up Modal with FormSpree
-This Modal collects user data (name, email, phone) and sends etc
+This Modal collects user data (name, email, phone) and sends it to formspree.io, mimicing form functionality using POST.
 > <form
             action="https://formspree.io/f/xjvlbddl"
             method="POST"